Rescue dog behaviour training!

 Once he’ll settled, we’ll reassess and start work on any triggers and predictors, related behaviours, reduce any anxiety, change his expectations, and find his comfort zone, for managed and gentle progress.

-Every dog is different, but typically, it takes around 3-4 face to face sessions and a couple of zooms.
+Every dog is different, but typically, it takes around 3-4 face to face sessions to get to the point where training just needs time.
 These will be spread out to benefit your dog and maximise his progress.

 It’s important to note that you’ll still have work to do to polish everything off and make the changes permanent.
 Depending on his journey, his behaviour might still be vulnerable to new experiences.
-I’ll talk you through this at your final zoom, and support will remain in place for as long as you need it.
+I’ll talk you through this too, and support will remain in place for as long as you need it.

 Do you have a street dog?
 Check out my blog on street dog rescue and discover the unique problems you face as a street dog owner and rehabilitator!